Toutouwai/DelayedImageVariations/README.md

 echo $resized->filesize;
 ```

-For advanced cases there is also a hookable method that you return `false` for if you don't want a delayed variation for any particular resizing operation.
+For advanced cases there is also a hookable method that you can return `false` for if you don't want a delayed variation for any particular resizing operation.
 Example:

 ```php
 $wire->addHookAfter('DelayedImageVariations::allowDelayedVariation', function(HookEvent $event) {